maccrin/maccrin/README.md

 <a href="https://www.codewars.com/users/maccrin" target="_blank"><img align="left" src="https://www.codewars.com/users/maccrin/badges/small" /></a>

-<p align="center"><em>Hi, Here is Madhumita a software engineer from India currently living in Copenhagen.
+<p align="left"><em>Hi, Here is Madhumita a software engineer from India currently living in Copenhagen.
 A motivated full stack developer having 8 years IT experience, encompassing a wide range of skill set and roles in a large corporate environment.
 I like coding , currently trying to solve coding challenges in JS/ReactJs and looking for collaboration on these.</em></p>

 - 📫 How to reach me **maccrin@gmail.com**